-This finding can be further illustrated with one-dimensional single-active-electron model WPP study.
+This finding can be further illustrated with a one-dimensional single-active-electron model WPP study.
 In Figure~\ref{fig:WPP_gap_08} we analyze the probability $\mathcal{P}_{L \rightarrow R}(\varphi)$ for an electron initially located in the left metal lead to be transferred across the $d_{\rm{gap}}=0.8$~nm junction.
-Results of the WPP calculations for the single-cycle optical pulse with CEP $\varphi=0$ (blue dots) and $\varphi=\pi$ (green dots) are shown as function of the amplitude of the optical field in the gap $E_{\rm{g}}$.
-As follows from the fit of $\mathcal{P}_{L \rightarrow R}$ by the $E_{\rm{g}}^{2n}$ dependence, clear changes of $n$ occur around $E_{\rm{g}}=3$~V/nm ($\zeta=1$) marked by vertical grey bar.
+Results of the WPP calculations for the single-cycle optical pulse with CEP $\varphi=0$ (blue dots) and $\varphi=\pi$ (green dots) are shown as a function of the amplitude of the optical field in the gap $E_{\rm{g}}$.
+As follows from the fit of $\mathcal{P}_{L \rightarrow R}$ by the $E_{\rm{g}}^{2n}$ dependence, clear changes of $n$ occur around $E_{\rm{g}}=3$~V/nm ($\zeta=1$), marked by a vertical grey bar.
 The underlying change of the transport regime is discussed in subsection~\ref{subsec:PE_bias}.
-At low $E_{\rm{g}} < 3$~V/nm ($\zeta>1$), in perturbative regime of PAT, an electron transfer across the junction is dominated by one-photon absorption ($n=1$ reflects the $\ell=1$ channel of PAT).
-In this situation the effect of CEP is very small, in full accord with first-order perturbative theory outlined in Appendix~\ref{Apd.B}.
-At high $E_{\rm{g}}>3$~V/nm ($\zeta<1$), below the onset of the optical field emission, the nonlinearity increases ($n \approx 2.7$) and results start to notably depend on CEP.
-This corresponds to the multiphoton regime with electron transport owing to the PAT plus over-the-barrier transitions.
+At low $E_{\rm{g}} < 3$~V/nm ($\zeta>1$), in the perturbative regime of PAT, electron transfer across the junction is dominated by one-photon absorption ($n=1$ reflects the $\ell=1$ channel of PAT).
+In this situation the effect of CEP is very small, in full accord with predictions of the first-order perturbation theory outlined in Appendix~\ref{Apd.B}.
+At high $E_{\rm{g}}>3$~V/nm ($\zeta<1$), below the onset of optical field emission, nonlinearity increases ($n \approx 2.7$) and the results start to notably depend on CEP.
+This corresponds to the multiphoton regime with electron transport owing to PAT plus over-the-barrier transitions.